 Non-Surgical Options for Facial Rejuvenation

-Non-surgical options like dermal fillers, Botox, and laser treatments can provide a refreshed appearance without the need for surgery.
-These methods are ideal for individuals with mild to moderate signs of aging, such as fine lines or minor sagging.
-They typically involve minimal downtime and are more affordable than surgical procedures.
+Non-surgical options like dermal fillers, Botox, and laser treatments can rejuvenate the face without the need for surgery.
+These methods are ideal for individuals with mild to moderate signs of aging, such as fine lines or slight sagging.
+Results are typically temporary, lasting from a few months to a year, depending on the treatment.

 When to Consider Alternatives Over Surgery